Ex-campaign worker for Pres. Trump sues over unwanted kiss claim

 MIAMI (AP) — A former worker on President Donald Trump's 2016 campaign claims in a lawsuit filed Monday that he abruptly grabbed her by the hand and planted an unwanted kiss on her face during a Florida meeting with staff and volunteers.

-Alva Johnson, who lives in the Huntsville, Alabama area, contends in the federal lawsuit that Trump made the nonconsensual advance in August 2016 in Tampa, Florida.
+Alva Johnson, who lives in the Huntsville, Alabama area,contends in the federal lawsuit that Trump made the nonconsensual advance in August 2016 in Tampa, Florida.
 She says he "grasped her hand and did not let go" and kissed her on the corner of her mouth as she turned slightly away.

 "The forced and unwanted kiss was deeply offensive to Ms. Johnson," the lawsuit says, adding that she suffered "emotional distress, psychological trauma, humiliation, embarrassment, loss of dignity, invasion of privacy and other damages."